 DPH has developed this comprehensive guidance, based upon the Centers for Disease Control and Prevention (CDC) recommendations, to clarify the PPE that health care personnel (HCP) use in clinical care areas and in other non-clinical areas in health care facilities.
 HCP refers to all paid and unpaid persons serving in healthcare settings and emergency medical services (EMS) who have the potential for direct or indirect exposure to patients or infectious materials including body substances; contaminated medical supplies, devices, and equipment; contaminated environmental surfaces; or contaminated air.
 Healthcare settings are not limited to health care facilities but may include community settings where home health workers or EMS personnel are providing care to patients.
-DPH is updating this guidance to incorporate strategies for PPE use in settings where there are high numbers of individuals being quarantined or isolated due to COVID-19 and reflect the ongoing high-level community prevalence of SARS-CoV-2.
+This guidance further updates the PPE standards that HCP must follow.
+Healthcare providers may implement policies to require HCP to use employer-issued PPE, and to preclude staff from using their own PPE absent appropriate safety and quality controls which may include but are not limited to fit-testing.